cirosantilli/linux-cheat/qemu.md

 ## Access host IP from QEMU

-By default, the guest sees the host on a network at address 10.0.2.2.
+By default, the guest sees the host on a network at address `10.0.2.2`.
+This can be modified with `-net user,host=`.

 To try this out, run on the host: